 The following general conditions apply to TBIUs in England and Wales:

-• Can only source cattle from a single TB-restricted holding over a limited period of time for filling (maximum of six weeks).
+- Can only source cattle from a single TB-restricted holding over a limited period of time for filling (maximum of 60 days).

 Source of cattle for TBIUs

 TB IUs can only source cattle under licence from a single TB-restricted holding.
-A period of up to six weeks is allowed to fill the unit.
-Once the unit is filled, or six weeks after the first cattle movement on, no further movements on are permitted before the unit has regained OTF status or depopulated and re-approval requested.
+A period of up to 60 days is allowed to fill the unit.
+Once the unit is filled, or 60 days after the first cattle movement on, no further movements on are permitted before the unit has regained OTF status or depopulated and re-approval has been requested and granted.

 TB testing of cattle in TBIUs